Bachelor of Science in Applied Science Degree

 - Achieve recognition consistent with their educational achievements.

-Graduates of the bachelor degree in civil and construction engineering technology will possess the following competencies upon graduation.
+Graduates of the bachelor's degree EET program will possess the following competencies upon graduation.

 Accreditation and Registration

-The civil and construction engineering technology bachelor program is accredited by the Engineering Technology Accreditation Commission of the Engineering Accreditation Board for Engineering and Technology (ETAC-ABET).
+The electrical engineering technology bachelor program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org .
 Graduates are qualified to apply to the National Institute for Certification in Engineering Technologies (NICET) for certification procedures in various specialty areas, depending on academic major and employment area.
 In many states, including Ohio, West Virginia and Pennsylvania, bachelor's degree graduates are qualified to take the Fundamentals of Engineering (FE) exam, and, with sufficient work experience, the Professional Engineers (PE) exam.

 Date of last campus visit: October, 2011